CHILDREN’S CLOTHES AND SKI HIRE

 Mittens are warmer than gloves.
 Your children will almost certainly need two pairs, at least, because even if they don’t keep falling over, they’ll probably soak their mittens throwing snowballs!
 You can buy disposable hand and footwarmers from the ski shops and chemists.

 They also need a selection of clothes, longjohns, socks or tights to adjust the temperature beneath their suits.
 A balaclava is a must.
+There are many shops and online stores that sell relatively cheap children’s ski clothes in the UK.

 Children must wear helmets, which we advise you pre-book from the ski-hire shops (and adjust to their heads when you get them).
 With the helmet they wear goggles, but once they stop for lunch, they remove the helmet and goggles, and need a hat or cap and wraparound sunglasses that stay on.